Cytosponge/EndoSign (Capsule Sponge)

 • There is a very small chance that you may experience bleeding and this may be more likely if you are on blood thinning medication.
 If this happens please call us using the contact details on your referral letter.
 Outside normal opening times, please call 111 telling them that you have had a Capsule Sponge test

 Like all tests, the Capsule Sponge may not always find all abnormalities.
 On very rare occasions, a serious abnormality might not be identified.
-If you have any questions about this, please contact the clinic using the contact details on your referral letter.
+If you have any questions about this, please contact the clinic using the contact details on your Capsule Sponge referral letter.

-Are there alternatives to Capsule Sponge Test?
+Are there alternatives to Capsule Sponge?

 Capsule Sponge test has been proven in clinical trials to be a simple, safe and effective way of diagnosing conditions related to the oesophagus (gullet) and is being used in your hospital for low risk patients as an alternative to endoscopy.